 Figure 4.5 shows that spending per student tends to be highest in most parts of the North West, Yorkshire and Humberside, and in most of the West Midlands.
 It tends to be lowest in London and the South of England (before application of the area cost adjustment).
-Interestingly, there are also some quite big apparent differences across localised areas.
-For example, there are stark local differences within Teesside, around Humberside and Lincolnshire, and in Cheshire, Tyneside and some parts of London.
-These local differences are likely to reflect the movement of students across local authority boundaries and the merger of many FE colleges.
-For example, City and Islington College is now part of the Capital City College Group based in Camden, and Redcar and Cleveland College is now part of the Education and Training Collective based in Stockton.
+Interestingly, there are also some quite big differences across localised areas.
+For example, within Teesside, spending per student is more than 10% above the national average in Hartlepool and Middlesbrough, but more than 5% below in Darlington and Redcar.
+Around Humberside and Lincolnshire, spending per student is more than 10% above the national average in North East Lincolnshire (which covers Grimsby) and the East Riding of Yorkshire, but is more than 10% below in North Lincolnshire (which covers Scunthorpe).
+Stark local differences can also be seen in Cheshire, Tyneside, Essex, Berkshire, Sussex and some parts of London.

 Figure 4.6 explores the factors driving this distribution by plotting spending per student against the share of students at FE colleges in each area.
 This makes clear that the share of pupils in FE colleges is a very important driver of spending per student across local areas, with spending per student much higher in areas with greater prevalence of FE colleges.
 This helps explain the overall pattern of higher spending per student in Northern regions of England (where FE colleges are more common), and mostly lower spending per student across London and the South of England (where sixth forms are more common).
-One should be cautious about interpreting the extremes in this graph as they may simply reflect the effects of college mergers and students crossing local authority boundaries (e.g. Islington, Middlesbrough and Stockport).
+It can also explain most of the localised differences we identify above.
+We see relatively high spending per student in areas with heavy reliance on FE colleges, such as Sunderland, Middlesbrough, Hartlepool, North East Lincolnshire, Cheshire East and Portsmouth.
+We then see low spending per student in areas with high reliance on sixth forms, such as Redcar, Stockport, Southampton, Richmond upon Thames, Cheshire West, North Lincolnshire and Havering.